Wednesday 2 July 2014

 The canal's immediate environment was not dissimilar to the conditions I had found at Westbere, with slow moving almost still water bordered with thick riparian vegetation.

 I crossed the bridge and set off left down the narrow footpath between the canal and the golf club.
 Almost immediately a large brown dragonfly flew along the canal.
 It was a Brown Hawker and then a slightly larger dragonfly, bright blue and green intercepted it.
 A male Emperor Dragonfly.
 They flew together before separating but there was no sign of a Scarce Chaser which, I ruefully reflected, were living up to their name.
-The far bank was bright green with tall sword shaped rushes and yet more yellow water lilies brought their tropical like beauty to the scene.
+The far bank was bright green with tall sword shaped rushes and yet more yellow water lilies brought their tropical beauty to the scene.
 A pale blue mark on one of the reed blades attracted my attention.
 I looked in the bins and there was a male Scarce Chaser clinging to the sun soaked reed, its head constantly moving as it searched the air around it for insects.
 I relaxed but wanted to find one nearer, preferably on my side of the canal so I could get a photo.
 I walked on and found another male, frustratingly again on the far side of the canal.
 I came to another bridge and walked on past it.

 Scarce Chaser was in the reeds on right of path